dpretet/svut/README.md

 use a version greater or equal to v10.2.
 SVUT is tested with `v10.2` and cannot work with with lower version (`<= v9.x`).

+SVUT can also use [Verilator](https://github.com/verilator/verilator) but the support is more limited for the moment.
+A future release will fix that.
+An example to understand how to use it along Icarus can be found [here](https://github.com/dpretet/friscv/tree/master/test/common)

 ### How to use it